-To safeguard this significant receiving environment, a comprehensive erosion and sediment control strategy has been developed to effectively manage and enhance the water quality of sediment-laden water, ensuring it complies with the aforementioned specification.
-The mitigation measures include, but are not limited to, the following:
+To safeguard this significant receiving environment, a comprehensive erosion and sediment control strategy must be developed to effectively manage and enhance the water quality of sediment-laden water, ensuring it complies with the aforementioned specification.
+The mitigation measures may include, but are not limited to, the following:

-- All water runoff originating from within the earthworks site must be captured by either a Sediment Retention Pond (SRP) or a Decanting Earth Bund (DEB). - The use of flocculant treatment is mandatory for all DEBs and SRPs. - Prior to commencing bulk earthworks within their respective catchments, the treated water from all DEBs and SRPs must undergo testing to verify the effectiveness of these devices in terms of water treatment.
-Additionally, their water treatment efficiency should be assessed on a monthly basis or following significant rainfall events. - Where pumping is necessary for treated water discharge, a manhole is required for the DEB or SRP.
-The pump unit will be situated within the manhole and will exclusively discharge treated water. - The pumped treated water will be directed towards a grass swale, which will provide additional water quality treatment before discharging into the existing channel or stream. - Groundwater resulting from dewatering operations should be discharged into a dedicated SRP or DEB to ensure water quality treatment before entering the existing stormwater channel or stream. - In cases where DEBs and SRPs are not feasible, other sediment control methods, such as silt fences, may be employed at the discretion of the monitoring officer.
+- All water runoff originating from within the earthworks site must be captured by either a Decanting Earth Bund (DEB) or controlled with silt fences. - The use of flocculant treatment is mandatory for all DEBs. - Prior to commencing minor earthworks (farmworks) within their respective catchments, the treated water from all DEBs must undergo testing to verify the effectiveness of these devices in terms of water treatment.
+Additionally, their water treatment efficiency should be assessed on a monthly basis or following significant rainfall events. - Where pumping is necessary for treated water discharge, a manhole is required for the DEB.
+The pump unit will be situated within the manhole and will exclusively discharge treated water. - The pumped treated water will be directed towards a grass swale, which will provide additional water quality treatment before discharging into the existing channel or stream. - Groundwater resulting from dewatering operations should be discharged into a dedicated DEB to ensure water quality treatment before entering the existing stormwater channel or stream. - In cases where DEBs are not feasible, other sediment control methods, such as silt fences, may be employed at the discretion of the monitoring officer.
 However, it is important to note that the exposed earthwork area should be limited to less than 1000 square metres and must be completed and stabilised within a single day.
 Additionally, no earthworks should commence if rain is forecasted.

-2.3.4.
+2.6.3.
 Ecology